 At the end of May, I facilitated a half-day intensive on Racism and Racial Equity in Portland at the National Cohousing Conference.
 While cohousing communities are overwhelmingly white, I see more and more people in the communities movement recognizing the need to address racism.
 In our conference session, we discussed the history of racism in the U.S., and how racism currently functions to impose unequal outcomes and burdens on people of color across different social systems, including criminal justice, health, education, and household wealth.
 We also practiced tools for communication, connection, and self-care.
 Examining racism is difficult and raises deep wounds and complex feelings.
 Yet in spite of these challenges, people are hungry to learn about racism, and are seeking strategies for addressing racism in their home communities.
 Here are some suggestions for communities as they begin to work on racism and racial equity:

-Recognize the connections between Sustainability and Social Justice: racial equity and social justice work is an important component of building
+- Recognize the connections between Sustainability and Social Justice: racial equity and social justice work is an important component of building sustainable communities.

 change easily or quickly when called upon to address racism, so practice

 patience and good self-care while persisting in bringing up racism and racial equity as important topics for the group.

 - Grieve the Painful Legacy and Ongoing Reality of Racism: I’ve found that

 grieving is an essential part of my journey as a white man attempting to

 understand and address the racism in me and in my community.
 Attend to

 grief and other emotions that arise as we address the history and current